Download free PDF

 • In September 2024, Zen Technologies joined hands with Arm AI Turing in unveiling four weapon systems.
 The systems include the Parashu RCWS 7.62 x 51 MMG, Fanish RCWS Tank Mounted 12.7 x 108 HMG, Sharur RCWS Naval 12.7 x 99 HMG and Durgam Artillery Rugged Camera.

-This naval-based remote weapons station market research report includes in-depth coverage of the industry with estimates & forecast in terms of revenue (USD million) & volume (units) from 2021 to 2034, for the following segments:
+The naval-based remote weapons station market research report includes in-depth coverage of the industry with estimates and forecast in terms of revenue (USD Million) from 2022 – 2035 for the following segments:

 Market, By Platform